UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 D. Responsibilities and Authorities

-- Provost and Executive Vice Chancellor and Vice Chancellor for Division of Finance and Administration (or their designees) have authority to:
+- Provost and Executive Vice Chancellor (or designee) has authority to:

 - Oversee Student International Activities; and